kmje405/dream/README.md

 ### Client-Side JavaScript

 Client-side JavaScript is responsible for handling the form submission event, sending the prompt to the server, and displaying the generated image.
-A custom function, `rotateGradient`, is also defined to handle the gradient rotation animation.

 Please ensure to keep the documentation updated as the code evolves, to help current and future developers understand the design and implementation choices.

 ## License